-The Center for Continuing Studies offers a number of scholarships to eligible adult and nontraditional students.
+The Continuing Studies Division offers a number of scholarships to eligible adult and nontraditional students.
 Students can apply for all applicable scholarships offered through Continuing Studies by submitting the Continuing Studies General Scholarship Application at any time.
 Any resulting financial awards are generally made for the semester immediately following the date of submission.